Providing loving care to young children helps them to be mentally healthy.

 - Create routines for day-to-day activities, such as brushing your child’s teeth every night before bed.

-- Provide consistent care so your child learns you will be there for him.
+- Provide consistent care so your child learns you will be there for them.

 - Follow your baby’s cues regarding when to play and when to be calm.